 Call or send another email, this time explicitly stating that you will be seeking legal advice if the payment issue hasn't been resolved in a certain period of time.
 Then be prepared to follow through.

 Most of the time, a legally worded letter on paper with a law firm's name on it is more than enough to get a client to pay.
-See if you can get some free or cheap legal advice (available in the UK from the Citizen's Advice Bureau).
+See if you can get some free or cheap legal advice (available in the UK from the Citizens Advice Bureau (opens in new tab)).
 Or ask around to see if any of your legal friends (or friends of friends) can help you out.
 Since this does the trick usually, you can just wait for your client to come to their senses and pay you.
 (Make sure you save copies of your correspondence in secure cloud storage.)

 When you make a claim, you will need to be able to show that you provided the service or product the client requested, to the standard they expected, and they still refused to pay.
 You will need to show too that you made every effort possible to settle the issue amongst yourselves, and the client has been unduly slow or unreasonable.